mkutay/dndsoc/SPECIFICATION.md

 ## roles table
 - user uuid
-- role = admin, DM, player -- probably there is a better way to integrate this with supabase auth, eh maybe not
+- role = admin, DM, player -- probably there is a better way to integrate this with supabase auth like an enum, eh maybe not

 ## DMs table
 - user uuid
+- level
+- campaign ids

 ## players table
 - user uuid
+- campaign ids as an array
+- level
+- achievement ids as array

 ## characters table
 - player's uuid